vi/websocat/doc/functions.md

 ## registry_send

-Send some oject to named slot in the registry.
+Send some object to named slot in the registry.
 Blocks if no receivers yet.

 Parameters: